Codebook

 A codebook is a type of document used for gathering and storing cryptography codes.
-Originally codebooks were often literally books, but today codebook is a byword for the complete record of a series of codes, regardless of physical format.
+Originally, codebooks were often literally books, but today "codebook" is a byword for the complete record of a series of codes, regardless of physical format.

 Cryptography

 In cryptography, a codebook is a document used for implementing a code.
 A codebook contains a lookup table for coding and decoding; each word or phrase has one or more strings which replace it.
 To decipher messages written in code, corresponding copies of the codebook must be available at either end.
-The distribution and physical security of codebooks presents a special difficulty in the use of codes, compared to the secret information used in ciphers, the key, which is typically much shorter.
+The distribution and physical security of codebooks presents a special difficulty in the use of codes compared to the secret information used in ciphers, the key, which is typically much shorter.

 The United States National Security Agency documents sometimes use codebook to refer to block ciphers; compare their use of combiner-type algorithm to refer to stream ciphers.

-Codebook come in two forms, one-part or two-part:
+Codebooks come in two forms, one-part or two-part: